DR vs DA vs Ur: Which Backlink Metric Actually Predicts Rankings?

 Which Metric Actually Predicts Ranking Outcomes?

-We tracked 47 client campaigns 2022-2025 with placement-level metric capture.
+We tracked placement-level metric capture across client campaigns 2022-2025.
 The correlation between metric values and subsequent ranking lift produced clear results.

 URL Rating (UR) of the specific linking page has the strongest correlation with ranking impact.
-A UR 35+ linking page in a topically-relevant context outperforms a DR 80+ domain with a UR 15 linking page by 2.3x on tracked-keyword movement at 90 days.
-The placement-level numbers sit in our 2026 link building statistics.
+A UR 35+ linking page in a topically-relevant context outperforms a DR 80+ domain with a UR 15 linking page on tracked-keyword movement at 90 days.
+The placement-level pattern sits in our link building statistics for 2026.

 Domain Rating (DR) is the second strongest.
 DR matters because it indicates the depth of authority the linking domain can pass through any of its pages.
 Domain Authority (DA) correlates similarly to DR but with more noise (different index size produces more disagreement with observed outcomes).
 Trust Flow correlates weakly.
 Citation Flow does not correlate at all.